-I use a variety of tools, software and infrastructure.
-Here's what I'm using as of July 2019.
+I use a variety of tools, software and infrastructure on a daily basis.
+Here's what I'm currently using as of February 2023.

-For projects I'm using Gitlab for source control, JIRA, Confluence to manage and document them.
+For personal projects, I'm using Gitlab and Gitea for source control, along with JIRA and Confluence to manage and document them.

 On the monitoring side of things, I used to use UptimeRobot for external monitoring, but that had reasonable flaws.
 I've switched to an in-house monitoring system with HetrixTools as an external monitoring system.
 I have a special place in my heart for Zabbix recently, it's clunky, but it works nicely and gives some decent visual graphs... but I still run Grafana to get the nicer to read/see graphs to share.
 The data sources are now some Prometheus monitors and Zabbix.

 For communication, I'm using Protonmail Visionary package for email.
 I use a mixture of MailChannels and Amazon SES service for SMTP relaying.
 I use Slack, Discord, Matrix for both work and personal communications; however, my preference is Matrix.
 Something about the federation and encryption makes me enjoy communications more.

 For managing my infrastructure, I'm using Ansible for the host operating system deployment, and 95% of the applications (including this blog) run entirely in Docker.
 I used to rely on PHPIPAM and similar software but found this was clunky and didn't fit my need.
 So I've switched to a more verbose in-house option that picks up new IPs used and statically allocates them in the DHCP server, forwarding this information to the IPAM software to lock its allocation.
 It's quite a fun system if you do it right.